 Before you go, check Parc Asterix web site or call Parc Asterix at 33 (0) 826 46 66 26.

-There are various ticket options:
+There are various ticket options.

-37 euros for adults and kids.
 For safety reasons, access to some attractions is subject to minimum and/or maximum height restrictions.

 There are also special offers to discover on the web site.
-Parking costs 10 euros per car.

 Spend the day at Parc Asterix and stay at a hotel near Parc Asterix.
 The Hotel des Trois Hiboux is right at the entrance of Parc Asterix, which is quite convenient.
 Surrounded by the forest, it offers soundproofed rooms with TVs and private bathrooms, a games room and playground.
 The hotel has a restaurant, which serves buffet-style meals and there is also a bar with outdoor terrace.
 As a cheaper alternative, stop at the Campanile hotel in Senlis, a lovely medieval town north of Parc Asterix and right at the exit of the A1 freeway.